brophdawg11/remix-routers/README.md

 ## Design Goals

-In order to keep things consistent between `react-router-dom` and these implementations, we lay out some explicit rules to guide the implementations.
-Therefore, implementations will:
+In order to keep things consistent between `react-router-dom` and these implementations, we lay out some explicit rules.
+All implementations:

 1. Only provide data routers, and will not provide the non-data-routers present in `react-router@6.3.0` and prior (`BrowserRouter`, etc.)
 2. Be strictly a _subset_ of the public API of `react-router-dom`, and will not provide any APIs that go beyond `react-router-dom`